tao-systems/supported-projects/README.md

 For Cosmos based chains the chain Id should be something like "umee-1", "juno-1" etc.

-4. Create a commit that follows this naming pattern `Asset: Asset name`
+4. Create a commit that follows this naming pattern `Asset: Symbol`

 _This repo uses conventional commits, you must follow the syntax or it will not let you make a commit._